viperfan91/Syphon/ReadMe.md

 Things to do:
 =============
-1. Check for and, if not found, create local/bin folders inside /usr
-2. Check for and install fmmpeg
-3. Speed up the quality check process.
+1. Speed up the quality check process.

 Things Completed:
 =================